How To Level Floor For Laminate

 Determine the type of Subfloor

 Right off the bat, we need to find out what the subfloor’s material is.
 This is because each subfloor material requires different techniques in order to prep it.
 For example, concrete requires a moisture barrier.
+A moisture barrier can help prevent issues like mold and mildew growth, which are also common concerns with concrete subfloors.
 This is because concrete is porous, and can hold water inside it.
 If you were to lay down the laminate without a moisture barrier, the pressure would push the water up into the laminate flooring.
 That, of course, would result in warping, which is what we’re trying to avoid.

 Identification should be easy, all you need to do is look.
-Wooden subfloors will have planks or panels, whilst concrete is a solid stone that is cool to the touch.
-If there is flooring already existing over the subfloor, it should be uprooted at the corners or edges, where the flooring meets the wall.
+Wooden subfloors will have planks or panels.
+For example, you may encounter plywood or OSB in older homes, so it’s important to know what you’re dealing with.
+Whilst concrete is a solid stone that is cool to the touch.
+If there is flooring already existing over the subfloor, it should be lifted up to check and identify the substrate.

 Identify High and Low spots using a Straight Edge

-A straight edge/level/long must be used to find out where the horizontal unevenness of the subfloor exists.
-This is because the subfloor itself has to be perfectly level before installing laminate, or you’ll get the exact unevenness that we’re trying to avoid.
+A straight edge/level/long must be used to find out where the unevenness of the subfloor is.
 High spots can lead to pressure, causing cracks or wear, and low spots can cause the laminate to not have a proper foundation, which may lead to it moving underfoot.

 Lay the level across the floor in different directions.
+To ensure you cover the entire floor, use the straight edge in multiple directions—both diagonally and horizontally.
 You should be looking for two things.
 One is gaps that can be seen beneath the level – these are low spots.
-Areas where the level teeters also indicate high spots.
+Areas where the level rocks back and forth indicate high spots.
 These areas must be marked so that we can correct them in the next step.

 Step 2: Cleaning the Subfloor